-When was the last time you tracked how much money you spent on food in a month?
+When was the last time you tracked how much money you spent on food each month?
 I bet you’ll be surprised at what you find.

-According to the U.S. Department of Agriculture, the average family of 4 will spend anywhere from $560 per month if they are thrifty or all the way up to $1,200 per month if they get liberal with their food.
+According to the U.S. Department of Agriculture, the average family of 4 will spend anywhere from $560 per month if they are thrifty or up to $1,200 per month if they get liberal with their food.

 Can you imagine spending upwards of $1,000 per month on food?
 Maybe you are, and if that’s the case, you are in the right place.
 I mean, I know we need food to live, but seriously that’s like another mortgage payment.

 Where do you fall, on the low end of the spectrum, or are you eating lobster and going out to eat daily?

 We set a “grocery budget” every month, and we aim to keep it below $500 for our family of 4.
 That breaks down to roughly $1.40 per meal per person.

 Wherever you fall in that band, there is always room to improve.
 We strive to cut down our grocery bill every month so that we can save money for other things.

 If you find yourself paying way too much for groceries each month, you are not alone.
-I created this list of the best grocery store hacks because I want you to save money on food and spend it on the fun things in life.
+I created this list of my absolute favorite grocery store hacks because I want you to save money on food and spend it on the fun things in life, like extra family time.

 Do you currently budget your money?
 If not, I highly recommend you start!
 Come take part in our FREE Organize Your Finances Challenge, and in 5 days, you’ll be budgeting like a Pro!

 - 50 Genius Frugal Living Tips You Should Adopt To Save Money